heart club BID FAIR diamond spade

 The Scoring: Aces captured in tricks score one.
 Picture cards in tricks captured score ten.
 Tens and nines captured score face value.
 Points are claimed by both players.

-If there is an active contract, then the points collected by the contract holder should equal or exceed its value.
-If this is the case, the contract is fulfilled and as a bonus the difference between the two player’s scores is added to the score of the holder.
-If all three cards on the table are face up (ie both players bade for their opponent’s contract) then any difference in the score is doubled.
+If there is an active contract, then the points collected by the contract holder (not including any suit matching bonuses) should equal or exceed the contract value.
+Note that if both players bid the contract holder is the player who bid lower, and it is this lower bid that determines the contract value (according to the above table).
+If the holder collects at least this number of points, the contract is fulfilled and as a bonus the difference between the two player’s scores (where positive) is added to the score of the holder.
+If all three cards on the table are face up (i.e. both players bade for their opponent’s contract) then any difference in the score is doubled.
 If there is no contract, then only the scores from tricks are claimed.

 Where a contract is fulfilled and bonus points awarded to the holder, her opponent receives a contract reward of 40 points [3].
 This reward cannot be doubled.